-Anxiety in children is very common.
-Human beings are designed to have anxiety, it is what keeps us safe, lets us look out for danger and make sure that we are OK.
+Human beings are designed to have anxiety, it is what keeps us safe, lets us look out for danger and make sure that we are okay.
 However for some people and in some situations anxiety becomes a problem.

 This OCD Handbook for Parents is helpful in understanding a specific type of anxiety, obsessive compulsive disorder

 This usually first occurs at the age of 8 to 9 months when a baby is learning who their primary care giver is.
 They are unsure of being away from them and they need to develop trust with new people.
 Children may show their separation anxiety by being teary, crying, hitting at or grabbing onto their parent at drop off or when being handed to someone other than a parent.
 This occurs at daycare quite often as well as kindergarten and school.
 For some children this is a huge hurdle and for others they are able to separate with little distress.

 In younger children (under 6 or so) separation anxiety is the most common and is usually a reflection of a child having anxiety about leaving the people who ‘know them best’.
 For some children this period of anxiety can go on for years, and for others only days or weeks.
 It is your child learning to process and manage being away from you and trust that you are coming back.
 As they form stronger relationships with others, and develop interests in activities away from home.
 When these skills are stronger the separation anxiety lessens.